imAIgene-Dream3D/Frankenstein-script/README.md

 # The issue

-Imaris (Oxford instruments) is a widely used sofwtare for image analysis. recent version 10.10 released a pixel classifier to improve on object segmentation.
-However it only allows training the classifier on one file at a time, which limits a wide application of such classifier on different experiments.
+Imaris (Oxford instruments) is a widely used software for image analysis.
+The recent version 10.10 released a pixel classifier to improve object segmentation.
+However, it only allows training the classifier on one file at a time, which limits the wide application of such classifier on different experiments.
 # Frankenstein script

 The Frankenstein script allows to train a pixel classifier of Imaris software (Oxford instruments) on more then one file.

 This script takes timepoints from all the `.ims` files in a given directory, and generates a new file containing sections of every original file.

 There is no need to edit the script.
-All parameters can be given in the terminal or in an executable (using Pyinstaller).
+All parameters can be given through the terminal or in an executable (using Pyinstaller).

 ## How to cite this script
 If you find these extensions useful in your research, support our efforts by citing it as: